ASAPUI/MARGINS/Readme.md

 ## 📄 License

-BSL LICENS-- not for commercial use
+BSL LICENS-- Free for no commercial use it's just AI assistant it can make mistake

 ---